5 Ways to Prioritize Your Mental Health as You Age

 According to the United States Centers for Disease Control (CDC), people over the age of 55 years often experience one of these ailments:

-These mental health issues contribute to other physical and mental illnesses, growing more prominent as you get older.
 Therefore, it is crucial that you centralize your focus on your mental and physical health as you age.

 There are many things that you can do and incorporate within your daily habits and lifestyle that will aid in lowering your risk of such mental conditions, help boost your confidence and make you feel better.
 Here are some of the most helpful and easy ways to prioritize your mental health as you get older.

-PAY ATTENTION TO YOUR DIET AND EXERCISE
+PAY ATTENTION TO YOUR DIET, EXERCISE, AND PHYSICAL HEALTH

 Did you know that there are certain foods better for your mental health?
 The importance of a well-balanced and healthy diet is vital.
 It should be emphasized as you continue to grow older.
 For example, foods like fish, almonds, blueberries, and even the occasional glass of red wine help slow down your memory loss and cognitive decline.
+These foods also support brain function as you age, contributing to cognitive health and mental wellness.

 Studies in integrative and functional medicine show that you can correctly identify the root cause of your chronic pain or illness with functional medicine doctors.
 One of the more common factors is what you eat.
 Integrative medicine utilizes more treatment of the problem when it arises rather than prevention.
 Therefore, a healthy, well-balanced diet is essential for preventing health problems in the future.